jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 	b.
 Force pushes

-##Project owner privileges
+##Project member privileges
-A project owner can do everything that a project admin can do and more.
-Project owners can also perform these tasks:
+A project member has the fewest privileges and responsibilities, but members can accomplish these tasks:
-* Rename the project
-* Transfer ownership of the project
+* Add and edit work items
+* Create Git branches for Git projects
+* Create tags for Git projects
-* Delete the project
+* Push and pull source code from the repository
+* View and edit pipelines
+* Add, edit, delete, and run pipeline stages or jobs

 ----
 ##Managing projects